phact/silk/README.md

 # Silk 4.0.0

+Just a test to verify PR on new branches...

 Silk is a fork of Kibana, an open source ([Apache Licensed](https://github.com/LucidWorks/silk/blob/dev/LICENSE.md)), browser based analytics and search dashboard for Solr.
 Silk is a snap to setup and start using.
 Silk strives to be easy to get started with, while also being flexible and powerful.

 The goal is to create a rich and flexible UI, enabling users to rapidly develop end-to-end applications that leverage the power of Apache Solr.
 Data can be ingested into Solr through a variety of ways, including Flume, Logstash and other connectors.